THE OFFICE REMAINS CLOSED TO THE PUBLIC. TO CONTACT PARKING SERVICES PLEASE CALL 905.430.4322 OR EMAIL PARKING@WHITBY.CA

 'Operation School Zone ABCs'

-In Spring 2016 Transportation and Parking Services staff participated in a school safety initiative called 'Operation School Zone ABCs', in conjunction with Durham Regional Police Services (DRPS) and the Durham District School Board.
+Parking Services staff participate in a school safety initiative called 'Operation School Zone ABCs', in conjunction with Durham Regional Police Services (DRPS) and the Durham District School Board.

 Operation School Zone ABCs encouraged parents, guardians and students to: